Kabilan6383/SR-FLIPFLOP-USING-CASE/README.md

 end
 endmodule
 ```
 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by:Jothi ganesh p
+Developed by:KABILAN P
-RegisterNumber: 2900452
+RegisterNumber: 24900859
 */

 **RTL LOGIC FOR FLIPFLOPS**